 Non-Executive Directors should:

 Key Requirements Non-Executive Directors must be able to meet (not all of which are allocated to every Non-Executive Director):

 The Health and Social Care Act 2012 provides that the “Council of Governors is to hold the Non-Executive Directors individually and collectively to account for the performance of the Board of Directors, and to represent the interests of the members of the Foundation Trust as a whole and the interests of the public”.

 The Board of Directors, and in particular the Non-Executive Directors, may reasonably wish to challenge assurances received from the executive management team.
 They need not seek to appoint a relevant adviser for each and every subject area that comes before the Board of Directors, although they should wherever possible ensure that they have sufficient information and understanding to take decisions on an informed basis.
 When complex or high risk issues arise the first course of action should normally be to encourage further and deeper analysis to be carried out in a timely manner within C&I. On occasion, Non-Executive Directors may reasonably decide that external assurance is appropriate.

 Partnership working, influencing and engagement

 Applicants should also be able to demonstrate an ability to engage with service users, governors and members of the public effectively, and easily build rapport with a broad range of people from all walks of life.
 Warmth and approachability along with tact and diplomacy are important success factors in the role of the SID.

-In addition to the appointment of two Non-Executive Directors (details to be found above), C&I wishes to recruit up to two Associate Non-Executive Directors.
+In addition to the appointment of a Non-Executive Director (details to be found above), C&I wishes to recruit one Associate Non-Executive Director.